rm51/sdc_project3/writeup.md

 To augment the data set I flipped the images so that I would have more data.
 I also filtered 70% of the images that were almost straight to combat the tendency to drive straight.

 I didn't train on track two because I found it difficult to stay in the lane.
 I plan to train on that track and also add brightness to my images to further improve my model because currently my model goes to the left pretty quickly on track 2.

-I first trained using three laps and ran my model with no dropout

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

 ####2.
 Final Model Architecture